Blackcountryfishing

 Description:

-Fishing at Warrens Hall Pools is organised by the Old Hill Angling Club.
 Fishing the margins is a favourite tactic.
-Start a session depositing dead maggots, corn or casters as loosefeed to stop those patrolling, larger fish, in the peg.
+Start a session depositing dead maggots, corn or casters as loose feed to stop those patrolling, larger fish, in the peg.

 Big hook baits such as lumps of meat, bread, paste, or lobworms are the most successful on this venue.
 There's no need to go light on lines or tackle, as these fish are not line shy and need to be played fairly quickly to the bank due to the numerous snags and cover.